nukesz/tracer/README.md

 # Tracer interceptor

-The interceptor log the method invocation events.
+The interceptor logs the method invocations.

 Usage:
 Add the maven project as a maven depedency